Shirley Kahler Obituary (2020) - The News Item

 Shirley is survived by two daughters, Suzette M. Kahler, of Ashland, and Kathy A., wife of Fred Welsh, of Trevorton; a son, Robert, husband of Linda Kahler, of Ashland; two grandchildren, Jesssica L. Kahler, of Ashland, and Jennifer Rissinger and her husband, Darin, of Trevorton; two great-grandchildren, David and Callie Rissinger; a sister, Emily; a brother, Larry; and nieces and nephews.

-She was preceded in death by her husband, Robert Raymond Kahler; a grandson, Michael R. Kahler; and siblings, Chick, Hatts, Bob, George, Jack and Bets.
+She was preceded in death by her husband, Robert Raymond Kahler; a grandson, Michael R. Kahler; and siblings, Chick, Hatts, Bob, George and Jack.

+KAHLER - Shirley May Kahler, 92, of Ashland.
+A private funeral service will be held at the Stephen R. Rothermel Funeral Home, Klingerstown, at the convenience of the family.
+Interment will follow at Citizens Cemetery, in Lavelle.